James9123/MealPrep/README.md

 Add eveything else (soon)

 ## Emily
-Going to work on the MyMeals database list and creating the meal model
+Should work on adding styles or adding a few more meals to the database

 # Requirements:
 * The application allows the user to view a list of available meals (with image, title, description, and option to add to meal plan)